Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills

-The states and labels are concatenated into the $\gpStates$ and $\gpLabels$ sets, respectively, and a policy $\policy$ is learned using a \gls{gp}, providing goal predictions for the robot given its current $\gpStates$.
-Particularly, the goal is given by the \gls{gp}'s prediction mean and the variance provides an epistemic uncertainty estimation at the evaluation point, both computed as described in Equation \eqref{eq: GP}, where the $\covPointPoint=\covPointPoint(\gpState,\gpState)$ is the current state's variance $\gpState\notin\gpStates$, $\covPointTrain=\covPointPoint(\gpStates,\gpState)$ is the $\gpState$ and training inputs $\gpStates$ variance, and $\covTrainTrain=\covTrainTrain(\gpStates,\gpStates)$ is the covariance matrix of the $\gpStates$ \cite{williams2006gaussian}.
+The states and labels are concatenated into the $\gpStates$ and $\gpLabels$ sets, respectively, and a policy $\policy$ is learned using a \gls{gp}, providing goal predictions for the robot given its current $\gpState$.
+Particularly, the goal is given by the \gls{gp}'s prediction mean and the variance provides an epistemic uncertainty estimation at the evaluation point, both computed as described in Equation~\eqref{eq: GP}, where the $\covPointPoint=\covPointPoint(\gpState,\gpState)$ is the current state's variance $\gpState\notin\gpStates$, $\covPointTrain=\covPointPoint(\gpStates,\gpState)$ is the $\gpState$ and training inputs $\gpStates$ variance, and $\covTrainTrain=\covTrainTrain(\gpStates,\gpStates)$ is the covariance matrix of the $\gpStates$ \cite{williams2006gaussian}.

 A key aspect of \gls{simple} is its time encoding in the \gls{gp}'s state, which evolves the policy as it progresses during task execution to provide superior encoding capabilities for complex trajectories, e.g., when similar states are visited multiple times, creating ambiguous estimations otherwise.
-To cope with the dynamic policies, \gls{simple} employs the pseudo-\gls{gp} kernel which correlates states only with their closest neighbors, as described in Equation \eqref{eq: GP kernel}, where $\gpBaseKernel=e^{-\frac{|\policyPos_i-\policyPos_j|}{\lambda}}e^{-\frac{|\policyTime_i-\policyTime_j|}{\lambda}}$ is a compose exponential kernel for the robot's pose $\policyPos$ and time $\policyTime$.
+To cope with the dynamic policies, \gls{simple} employs the pseudo-\gls{gp} kernel which correlates states only with their closest neighbors, as described in Equation \eqref{eq: GP kernel}, where $\gpBaseKernel=e^{-|\policyPos_i-\policyPos_j|\lambda^{-1}}e^{-|\policyTime_i-\policyTime_j|\lambda^{-1}}$ is a composed exponential kernel for the robot's pose $\policyPos$ and time $\policyTime$.

-The correlation approximation in Equation \eqref{eq: GP kernel} turns $\covTrainTrain$ into an identity matrix, avoiding the computationally expensive $\covTrainTrain^{-1}$ in Equation \eqref{eq: GP}, which usually leads to prohibitively low controlling frequencies.
-Furthermore, using $\covPointPoint$ makes the \gls{gp} return the closest point label as prediction, which can be interpreted as a graph, leading to the proposed name \gls{ggp}.
+The correlation approximation in Equation \eqref{eq: GP kernel} turns $\covTrainTrain$ into an identity matrix, avoiding the computationally expensive $\covTrainTrain^{-1}$ in Equation \eqref{eq: GP}, which usually leads to prohibitively low control frequencies.
+Furthermore, when using $\covPointPoint$, the \gls{gp} returns the closest point label as prediction, which can be interpreted as a graph, leading to the proposed name \gls{ggp}.